Panama housing market heats up as country booms

 "People aren´t just moving here to relax," Davis added.
 "They´re coming here to work because there is so much business around."

-In addition, Panama is a major transit point for U.S.-bound drugs and illegal immigrants, and has an international reputation as a haven for money-laundering.
+Panama is a major transit point for U.S.-bound drugs and illegal immigrants, and has an international reputation as a haven for money-laundering.
 In June 2014, Panama was placed on the "grey list" of Financial Action Task Force (FATF) of countries not doing enough to fight money laundering.
 FATF officially took Panama off its money laundering and terrorism financing watch list in February 2016, after new government regulations.
 Despite this, money laundering and terrorist financing are believed still rampant in Panama.
 No real controls prevent funds moving through Panama to terrorist organizations, nor are do money laundering prosecutions actually take place.
 Moreover, Panama´s powerful criminal syndicates remain fully operational.

 Panama City is divided into two main areas - the old colonial town of Casco Viejo, and the modern business and shopping district of high-rise buildings and malls.
 House prices vary considerably depending on the location, size, and quality of the property.

 - In Santa Maria, the capital city´s most exclusive and best-planned residential golf community, average property prices currently range from US$2,800 per sq. m. to US$3,500 per sq. m.

 - In the prestigious neighbourhood of Costa del Este, newly constructed luxury apartments sell for about US$2,800 per sq. m.

 - In Punta Pacifica and Balboa Avenue, property prices range from US$2,600 to US$3,000 per sq. m.
 Three-bedroom oceanfront condominium units in these neighbourhoods are priced at about US$350,000.
-In YOO and Villa del Mar, two of the most expensive buildings in Balboa Avenue, average property prices were US$2,962 per sq. m and US$3,064 per sq. m, respectively, in June 2016, according to Panama Equity real estate.
+In YOO and Villa del Mar, two of the most expensive buildings on Balboa Avenue, average property prices were US$2,962 per sq. m and US$3,064 per sq. m, respectively, in June 2016, according to Panama Equity real estate.